python-websockets/websockets/docs/design.rst

 As shown above, receiving frames is independent from sending frames.
 That isolates :meth:`~protocol.WebSocketCommonProtocol.recv()`, which receives frames, from the other methods, which send frames.

-While :meth:`~protocol.WebSocketCommonProtocol.recv()` supports being called multiple times concurrently, this is unlikely to be useful: when multiple callers are waiting for the next message, exactly one of them will get it, but there is no guarantee about which one.

 Methods that send frames also support concurrent calls.
 While the connection is open, each frame is sent with a single write.
 Combined with the concurrency